Water Hall Solar Farm

 Introducing Water Hall Solar Farm

-The solar farm would have an approximate capacity of 35MW.
+The solar farm will have an approximate capacity of 35MW.
 The proposed development would create enough renewable energy to meet the annual electricity needs of approximately 8,100 homes.
 It would also offset approximately 5,500 tonnes of CO2 each year, the equivalent of taking around 3,500 cars off the road.

 Updated Site Location Plan